kchokanov/my-latex-CV-template/README.md

 ### Prerequisites

-All that's needed to use this project is a working LaTeX enviroment.
+All that's needed to use this project is a working LaTeX environment.
 If some packages cause errors please update your environment to it's newest version or change to one that is being maintained.

 ## Built With